-There are only two employees with access to the production databases: Our CTO and our Lead Backend Engineer.
+There is only one employee with access to the production databases: Our CTO.
 This is purely for Engineering purposes and access times are kept as low as possible.

 Once a year we work with a well-regarded third-party auditor to check our systems for security vulnerabilities of any kind.

 We use services like Papertrail and Rollbar to provide an audit trail over our infrastructure and the Perdoo application.
 Auditing allows us to do ad-hoc security analysis, track changes made to our setup and audit access to every layer of our stack.

 All customer data is stored in AWS data centres Ireland, so it never leaves Europe.